Belleye/openReticApp/PRD.md

 ### 1.1 Manual Control
 - Start/stop controls for each zone.
 - Visual indicators for currently active zones.
-- A modal dialog appears when a manual start is requested, allowing the user to specify the duration. default is 5 minutes.
+- A modal dialog appears when a manual start is requested, allowing the user to specify the duration in minutes (will be converted to seconds for the API).
+Default is 5 minutes (300 seconds).
 - The JSON payload is updated with these changes and sent to the ESP32 via the `/postSchedule` endpoint.

 ### 1.2 Snooze
 - A snooze button is available in the top-right corner of the dashboard.
-- When clicked, a modal dialog appears, allowing the user to specify the duration (in hours). default is 12 hours.
+- When clicked, a modal dialog appears, allowing the user to specify the duration in hours (will be converted to seconds for the API).
+Default is 12 hours (43200 seconds).
 - The JSON payload is updated with these changes and sent to the ESP32 via the `/postSchedule` endpoint.
 - The Snooze button should change to a countdown timer that shows the remaining duration.
 - If clicked again, the snooze should be cancelled and the button should return to its original state.